 Occasional performances provide a goal and a chance to share what we've been doing with friends and families.
 We played at Feltonbury this year, and we're looking forward to our Playawayday on August 21.
 We're working on pieces with an Italian flavour in the hopes of serenading the customers of the Pizza van one sunny evening in September.

 All Blown Out meets on the first and third Wednesday evenings of the month, from 7.30 – 9.30pm at one of the member's houses.
 There is no charge.

 Felton's recorder consort.
 Such has been the enthusiasm of adults returning to recorder playing that we now sport no fewer than 3 bass recorders.
 This group is for players of any or all sizes of recorder, happy to read music with one or two to a part and no conductor.
 Members sort out their own rehearsals from session to session.

-A group of up to about 16 women who meet to prepare for specific events singing madrigals in 2 or 3 parts.
+A group of up to about 16 women who meet each summer to prepare for specific events singing madrigals in 2 or 3 parts.
 It's open to anyone who wants to join, but with only a few voices to a part singers need to have the experience or put in the practising time to feel confident.

 Ensembles for specific events

 From time to time one-off opportunities for music-making occur, and Felton Music can facilitate these by advertising them, calling for volunteers and organising rehearsals.

 The Regency Ball saw the first and perhaps the only appearance of a stringed instrument ensemble.
 Violins and a 'cello rubbed shoulders with guitars, mandolin, ukelele and a harp.
 The sound was glorious.
 Maybe some of those who played would like to work together on a more regular basis, and there could be others who'd like to join in.